ytmytm/plus4-tcbm2sd/UserManual.md

 The `BOOT.T2SD` file from the SD card's root folder will be loaded whenever the computer tries to load file named `*` (like after pressing `SHIFT+RUN/STOP`).

-It can by any file of your choice, but I recommend [loader/boot.t2sd](Directory Browser 1.2 (TCBM2SD)) patched for fast loading of the files and directory listings.
+It can by any file of your choice, but I recommend [Directory Browser 1.2 TCBM2SD](loader/boot.t2sd) patched for fast loading of the files and directory listings.

-Thanks to Géza Eperjessy, the author of 'Directory browser', I got access to its source code and I could change the code directly to support fast protocol when TCBM2SD is detected in response to `UI` command.
+Thanks to Géza Eperjessy, the author of 'Directory Browser', I got access to its source code and I could change the code directly to support fast protocol when TCBM2SD is detected in response to `UI` command.

 *Hint: this feature can be used for autostarting software released on SD cards*